nRFCloud/github-release-util/README.md

 GITHUB_TOKEN=
 ```

-In interactive mode, you will always be prompted for these, the values from the `.env` file will be set as the defaults if the file exists.
+In interactive mode, you will be prompted for these if the values don't exist in the `.env` file.

-In CLI mode, the script will fall back to these defaults if arguments aren't passed in explicitly.
+In CLI mode, the script will fall back to the values in the `.env` file if not passed in explicitly.

 Get a GitHub token by [following these steps](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).